Torri Huske

 Victoria Huske (/ˈtɔːriː ˈhʌsk/ TOR-ee-_-HUSK; Chinese given name: 簡愛, Jiǎn’ài, born December 7, 2002) is an American competitive swimmer and the reigning Olympic champion in the 100-meter butterfly.
 She holds world records in two relays: the 4x100-meter medley and 4x100-meter mixed medley.
 She is the former American record holder in the 50- and 100-meter butterfly.

 At 18, she competed at the 2020 Summer Olympics, winning a silver medal in the 4×100-meter medley relay, swimming the butterfly leg of the relay in the final.
 At the 2022 Fina World Swimming Championships in Budapest, Hungary, Huske won three gold and three bronze medals, joining just three other American women in winning six medals at a World Championships.
 At the 2024 Summer Olympics, Huske won three gold and two silver medals.

 Early life and education

 Huske is from Arlington, Virginia.
 Her mother, Ying, is an IT professional who was an architect in Guangzhou, China, before immigrating to the United States in 1991.
 Her father, Jim Huske, works as an executive coach and organizational consultant.
 Torri is an only child.
 At age six, she began swimming with the Arlington Aquatic Club (AAC).
-In her first two years with AAC, she wore a wet suit for her swim practice, as she was always cold in the water.
-She was later coached by AAC's Evan Stiles who said she was one of their most committed members and that she did not shirk arduous training exercises.